AB Volvo (publ) – Annual report – 31 December 2021

 Read more in Note 24 Contingent liabilities and contingent assets.

 1 Including a provision for emission control component in 2018.
 For more information see below.

 The Volvo Group has detected that an emissions control component used in certain markets and models, may degrade more quickly than expected, affecting the vehicles emission performance negatively.
-The Volvo Group made a provision of SEK 7 billion which impacted the operating income for 2018, relating to the estimated costs to address the issue.
+The Volvo Group made a provision of SEK 7 billion impacting the operating income in 2018, relating to the estimated costs to address the issue.
 Negative cash flow effects started in 2019 and will gradually ramp up in the coming years.
 The Volvo Group will continuously assess the size of the provision as the matter develops.

 To adjust its operations to lower demand due to the covid-19 pandemic, the Volvo Group reduced the white-collar workforce globally during 2020.
 A provision for restructuring charges of SEK 3,200 M was recognized in the second quarter of 2020 whereof SEK 992 M was released in the fourth quarter of 2020.
 Additionally SEK 159 M was released in the fourth quarter of 2021.